Makster04/MACHINE_LEARNING_WARMUPS/UNIFORM_DISTRIBUTION.md

 \boxed{\text{Constant PDF}\rightarrow\text{straight-line CDF}}
 $$

-So in plain English: **if every part of an interval is equally likely, the PDF is a flat rectangle; probability depends only on how much of the interval you select; and the CDF rises evenly from 0 to 1.**
+So in plain English:

+**If every part of an interval is equally likely, the PDF is a flat rectangle, probability depends only on how much of the interval you select, and the CDF rises evenly from 0 to 1.**